inventree/project-adr/docs/adr/0002-permissions.md

 ### UC7: Mike works in the factory

-(1) He can create parts that are manufactured, add serial numbers and tests.
+(1) He can create builds and stock items, add serial numbers and tests.

-(2) But he cannot add or modify parts for design as Marcus can.
+(2) He can create parts in the `msa/rocket` workpace

+(3) But he can not create parts in other workspaces

 ### UC 8: Morgan is the administrator